Khadep/sonicwall_tsr_extract/README.md

-# sonicwall_tsr_extract
-we are using regular expressions to parse network objects, service objects, network object groups, and service object groups from a sonicwall firewall tsr file.
+#Sonicwall Object Extractor
+takes a .mri tsr file from sonicwall and extracts network objects.
+The output is exported to 4 csv files sonicwallobjects.csv, sonicwallobjectgroups.csv , sonicwallserviceobjects.csv, and sonicwallservicegroups.csv.

-example terminal usage
+an example terminal usage  is

+python sonicwall_tsr_to_excel.py "filepath"

+ie
 python sonicwall_tsr_to_excel.py C:/Users/lucidity/Downloads/techSupport_8FF542_11-16.wri

 We plan to also extract firewall rules and NAT rules.